likicv/usysml-test-cases/README.md

 And also by [R](https://www.r-project.org/) and
 [GNU Octave](https://www.gnu.org/software/octave/index).
-It could be said that the simple calculator language is a subset of the [R](https://www.r-project.org/) and
+It could be said that the 'simple calculator language' is a subset of the [R](https://www.r-project.org/) and
 [GNU Octave](https://www.gnu.org/software/octave/index) language.
-Thus every simple calculator command could run in [R](https://www.r-project.org/) or [GNU Octave](https://www.gnu.org/software/octave/index), but the other way around isn't true.
+Thus every 'simple calculator' command could run in [R](https://www.r-project.org/) or [GNU Octave](https://www.gnu.org/software/octave/index), but the other way around doesn't hold.

-In the similar way uSysML relates to the full SysML v2 language feature set.
-By using just a the SysMLv2 subset defined by the the spiral 1 (the keywords `package`, `part`, `part def`) it would possible to create complex models that are fully SysML v2 compliant.  everthelesss, it would possible to create valid SysML v2 models with the subset of the SysML v2 features defined by the uSysML spiral 1.
+In a similar way uSysML relates to the full SysML v2 language feature set.
+Thus it would possible to create valid SysML v2 models with the subset of the SysML v2 features defined by the uSysML spiral 1 (the keywords `package`, `part`, `part def`).
+And furthermore, by using just a the SysMLv2 subset defined by the spiral 1 it would possible to create complex SysML v2 models.

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring practical issues relevant to the SysML